 Moved to help, Johnson reached out to surgeons at other railroads to research what kind of supplies would be most useful—and then used this intel to create the first commercial first aid kits, packed with necessities like sutures, sterile wound dressings and surgical tape.

-The kits became so popular that Johnson & Johnson began making versions tailored to other industries or situations.
+Johnson & Johnson first aid kits became so popular that the company began making versions tailored to other industries or situations.
 Whenever a new type of transportation was introduced—such as the automobile or airplane—or an activity like boating or hiking became increasingly popular, the company created a customized kit, says, Chief Historian, Johnson & Johnson.

 From Boy Scouts to owners of the first Ford Model T cars, Johnson & Johnson has helped just about everyone stay safe with first aid kits over the past 130 years.